aspenyoo/RLWM_stim_discrim/README.md

 Human and simulated data, as well as fits, can be found at https://osf.io/f4hst/.

 To create Figures 15-17, you will need an installation of [SPM](https://www.fil.ion.ucl.ac.uk/spm/).
-If you have this, please add it's path at the top of plot_figures in the designated space.
+If you have this, please add its path at the top of plot_figures in the designated space.
 If you do not, this code will be skipped.